 - They’re a great spot for toddlers to safely stand when they’re actually helping you cook (if you do that sort of thing with your littles!).

-- Toddlers can climb in and out of a learning tower on their own, making it something that they can take ownership of…which they also love!
+- Toddlers can climb in and out of a learning tower on their own, making it something they can take ownership of which they love!